-- 3.1 Any students who feel they have been treated in ways that breach this policy should first discuss it with their tutor with a view to finding an informal way to resolution.
-If this is unsuccessful, individuals can access the procedure appropriate to their situation, for example the Student Complaints Procedure or the University's Equal Opportunities Policy. - 3.2 However, behaviour that intimidates, is hostile, degrading or humiliating towards a member of staff or fellow student on the basis of their belief or belief practice, or assumptions about the same, constitutes harassment and will be cause for disciplinary action.
+- 3.1 Any student who feels they have been treated in ways that breach this Policy should first discuss it with their tutor with a view to finding an informal way to resolution.
+If this is unsuccessful, individuals can access the procedure appropriate to their situation, for example the Student Complaints Procedure or the University's Equality, Diversity and Inclusion Policy. - 3.2 However, behaviour that intimidates, is hostile, degrading or humiliating towards a University colleague or fellow student based on their belief or belief practice, or assumptions about the same, constitutes harassment and will be cause for disciplinary action.